 - Judge Strikes Down Prop 8 – “Prop 8 makes a very rational classification on the basis of a relevant characteristic—that is, the gender of the participants.
 Men and women are different, and there’s no getting around this.
 This fact has biological, emotional, psychological, and more ramifications when it comes to families and the creation and rearing of children.
 The fact is that both male and female are essential to marriage.”

 - We’re Arguing Definitions, Not Rights – “One common misconception in the same-sex marriage debate is the idea that the traditional legal definition of marriage is a violation of equal rights.
 Since this is an extremely emotionally charged accusation, it’s difficult to get past it into a real discussion of the issue.
 Here’s the approach I usually take…”

 - Liberal Support for Traditional Marriage – “This self-described liberal Democrat supports California’s Proposition 8, which would constitutionally define marriage between one man and one woman because, as the piece so well explains, marriage, as a societal institution recognized by government, is about children.”

-- Answering a Case for Same-Sex Marriage (Video) – Alan responds to Zach Wahls’s video promoting same-sex marriage.
+- Answering a Case for Same-Sex Marriage (Audio) – Alan responds to Zach Wahls’s video promoting same-sex marriage.